Philipp238/Safe-Policy-Improvement-Approaches-on-Discrete-Markov-Decision-Processes/README.md

                                            episodic, R, delta, epsilon, 'hoeffding') adv_approx_soft_spibb.fit()
 ````
+The `PiStar` class implements dynamic programming and should be used with the true MDP dynamics to compute the optimal
+policy.

 `wet_chicken_discrete/` contains the Wet Chicken benchmark, which is one of the two benchmarks used in
 "Evaluation of Safe Policy Improvement by Soft Baseline Bootstrapping".
 The file `wet_chicken_discrete/dynamics.py`